robolectric/robolectric/README.md

 Robolectric is the industry-standard unit testing framework for Android.
 With Robolectric, your tests run in a simulated Android environment inside a JVM, without the overhead and flakiness of an emulator.
 Robolectric tests routinely run 10x faster than those on cold-started emulators.

-Robolectric supports running unit tests for *13* different versions of Android, ranging from M (API level 23) to V (API level 35).
+Robolectric supports running unit tests for *14* different versions of Android, ranging from M (API level 23) to Baklava (API level 36).

 ## Usage